supervisely-ecosystem/import-cityscapes/README.md

 <img src="https://i.imgur.com/3ItAVU7.png"/>

+**Step 3**: Select slider value to split images in `train` folders with `train` and `val` tags(used only if `val` folders not exist).

 ## How to use

 Resulting project will be placed to your current `Workspace` with the same name as the cityscapes archive.
 Images in datasets will have tags (`train`, `val`, or `test`) corresponding to the parent directories in which the datasets were located during import.
+If the `train` directories are in the input folders, but the `val` directories are not, then the images in `train` folder will be tagged with `train` and `val` tags in the ratio, exposed in the slider.

 <img src="https://i.imgur.com/TMjl7Pt.png"/>